SootballJonks/tweeter/README.md

-# Tweeter Project
+# BONFYRE Project

-Tweeter is a simple, single-page Twitter clone.
+Bonfyre (formerly Tweeter) is a simple, single-page Twitter clone.

+Bonfyre's theme is inspired by the video-game DARK SOULS III by From Software Inc. .
+Icons and art are taken from the DSIII:DesignWorks artbook.

 This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.